mirochaj/ares/doc/example_21cm_simple.rst

    :width:   600

    Four realizations of the global 21-cm signal, varying the normalization of the :math:`L_X`-SFR relation and the star formation efficiency.
-Note again that depending on which version of the code you're using, you may not get this *exact* plot since default parameter values etc. have changed over time, but it should be similar at least.

 Check out :doc:`params_populations` for a listing of the most common parameters that govern the properties of source populations, and :doc:`example_grid` for examples of how to run and analyze large grids of models more easily.
 The key advantage of using the built-in model grid runner is having *ares* automatically store any information from each calculation that you deem desirable, and store it in a format amenable to the built-in analysis routines.